What is Laparoscopic Lysis of Adhesions Surgery?

 • Anesthesia: The patient is typically given general anesthesia, ensuring they are comfortably asleep throughout the procedure.

-• Creation of Incisions: Small incisions, usually around half an inch in size, are made in the abdominal area.
-These incisions provide access for the laparoscope and surgical equipment.
+• Creation of Incisions: Small incisions, usually around half an inch in size, are made in the abdominal area to access the laparoscope and surgical equipment.

-• Insertion of Laparoscope: Through one of the incisions, a laparoscope, a tiny tube with a camera and light source, is introduced.
-The surgeon may now see the abdominal cavity on a monitor.
+• Insertion of Laparoscope: A laparoscope, a tiny tube with a camera and light source, is introduced through one of the incisions.
+The surgeon can now see the abdominal cavity on a monitor.

 • Exploration and Identification: The surgeon carefully examines the abdominal organs and tissues to identify the adhesions and their locations.

 • Adhesiolysis: Specialized instruments are inserted through the other incisions.
-Using these instruments, the surgeon gently separates and removes the adhesions, freeing the affected organs and tissues.
+The surgeon gently separates and removes the adhesions, freeing the affected organs and tissues.

 • Control of Bleeding: If necessary, any bleeding resulting from the adhesiolysis is carefully controlled using cautery or other techniques.